-Click pictures of houses not hoisting national flag, Uttarakhand BJP chief tells supporters
+Click pictures of homes not displaying national flag, Uttarakhand BJP chief tells supporters

 In one instance, authorities in Haryana suspended the licence of a ration depot holder after he was seen forcing customers to buy the national flag, warning that they will not be given the provisions otherwise.

-In another order related to the “Har Ghar Jhanda” campaign, authorities in Jammu and Kashmir’s Anantnag district issued circulars in schools, asking students and teachers to deposit Rs 20 each as part of a countrywide flag-hoisting campaign.
+In another order related to the “Har Ghar Jhanda” campaign, authorities in Jammu and Kashmir’s Anantnag district issued circulars in schools, asking students and teachers to pay Rs 20 each as part of a countrywide flag-hoisting campaign.

 In Anantnag’s Bijbehara town, shopkeepers were asked to contribute Rs 20 towards the campaign.
 Videos on social media showed announcements being made warning shopkeepers of action if they do not pay the amount.